Steer73

 BY STEER73 INDUSTRY INSIGHTS TEAM

-How construction firms like Kier, Balfour Beaty & Ferrovial are reducing risk, cutting costs & delivering projects more reliably, using AI.
+How construction firms like Kier, Balfour Beatty & Ferrovial are reducing risk, cutting costs & delivering projects more reliably, using AI.

 Artificial Intelligence (AI) has moved beyond being a mere buzzword to become a fundamental driver of innovation across industries.
 While the media often focuses on consumer-facing developments like ChatGPT, AI has been quietly revolutionising sectors such as construction, bringing about transformative changes that are reshaping how projects are conceived, managed, and delivered.